 In 1989, friends, classmates, and colleagues of Stephen Harvard ’70 established the Stephen Harvard Memorial Lecture Series to honor the gifted typographer and graphic designer.
 During his Dartmouth years Harvard was a student of Ray Nash in the Graphic Arts Workshop (now called the Book Arts Workshop).
 Through his association with Ray Nash he received a grant from the American Friends of the Plantin-Moretus Museum in Antwerp where he studied engraving and the particular technique of punchcutting.
 Following his graduation from Dartmouth he worked as a professional stonecutter of which a number of examples grace various locations in Baker Library.
 He subsequently began a career at the Meriden-Stinehour Press as a book designer, calligrapher, and illustrator.
 He was the creator of the illustrations for Noel Perrin’s memoir, First Person Rural, published by David R. Godine.
 In the latter part of a much too abbreviated life and career, he began an association with Adobe Systems, a California computer enterprise, to adapt some of his own typeface designs for electronic typesetting.
 He also served as a member of the Executive Committee of the Friends and in 1986 and 1987 served as its chair.
 He died the following year at age 40.

-The Friends of the Dartmouth College Library cordially invite you to the 2018 Stephen Harvard Memorial Lecture delivered by John R. Nash, calligrapher, stone lettercarver, and a Fellow of the Society of Scribes and Illuminators, London, England.
+In Defense of the Roman Letter, A 2018 Stephen Harvard Memorial Lecture delivered by John R. Nash, D'60, calligrapher, stone lettercarver, and a Fellow of the Society of Scribes and Illuminators, London, England.
+Thursday, April 19, 2018.

 Printing Down Under: Otago Printers-in-Residence, a talk by Dr. Donald Kerr, Special Collections Librarian at the University of Otago Library, Dunedin, New Zealand; and Sarah M. Smith, Program Manager, Book Arts Workshop, Dartmouth College.
 Wednesday, October 5, 2016